Why do I have delayed onset muscular soreness?

 To understand the theory of lactate crystallization we have to know that metabolism can choose the aerobic or anaerobic pathways depending on whether or not the metabolism has oxygen.

 In metabolism, a large number of chemical reactions take place where some molecules are used to originate others.
 It is a really complex mechanism.
 Among all that complexity, we are only going to stay with the name of a molecule, the lactic acid.
-Lactic acid or lactate originates through the anaerobic pathway as a product of the breakdown of glycogen (energy stores).
+Lactic acid or lactate originates through the anaerobic route as a product of the degradation of glycogen (energy reserves).

 And why do we only feel them when we do a lot of sport?
 This is where the oxygen supply is important.
 Lactic acid only occurs when oxygen is not available for metabolism, that is, when the supply of oxygen to the muscles decreases as a result of intense exercise.